thiagoferreira53/glue/README.md

   AT THE START OF A NEW CULTIVAR CALIBRATION.
 MAKE SURE TO MOVE ANY PREVIOUS RESULTS TO THE BackUp folder
   **********************************************************************************************************************

-*GLUEDefs.json File Structure:
+*SimulationControl.csv file Structure:
  | CultivarBatchFile - Define the file C (batch) to be used (the file should be located inside the GLWork/working directory).
  | ModelID - Inform which model should be used for the calibration (Tip: All model IDs can be found in the DSCSM048.CTR).
- | EcoCalibration - Indicates if GLUE should also calibrate the coefficients on the respective ecotype (.ECO) file.
+ | EcotypeCalibration - Indicates if GLUE should also calibrate the coefficients on the respective ecotype (.ECO) file.
-                    EcoCalibration = "Y" indicates that GLUE should also calibrate the Ecotype coefficients for this cultivar.
+                    EcotypeCalibration = "Y" indicates that GLUE should also calibrate the Ecotype coefficients for this cultivar.
 The .ECO file MUST be well structured with "MAXIMA" and "MINIMA" and each coefficient MUST contain a header indicating whether it is associated with phenology ("P"), growth ("G"), or not applicable ("N").